WebOrigami/docs/src/content/language/syntax.md

 ## Instantiating classes

-For interoperability with JavaScript classes, Origami supports a `new:` syntax for creating new class instances.
+For interoperability with JavaScript classes, Origami supports a `new` syntax for creating new class instances.

 If the JavaScript file `User.js` exports a `User` class, then

 ```
-new:User.js("David")
+new <User.js>("David")
 ```

 is equivalent to the JavaScript `new User("David")`.